 You may be asking, “Would I benefit from therapy?”
 If you want to grow in the following areas the answer is yes:

 - Relationship/Marriage.
 Many women struggle finding ways to connect with their husband or significant other.
-“No matter how hard I try I just can’t reach him,” is a common experience for women.
+“No matter how hard I try I just can’t reach him,” is a common sentiment for women.
 Also, women can also struggle with vulnerability and knowing how to create safety.
-Couples counseling for the relationship that matters the most to you can help you to stop negative relationship patterns.
+Couples counseling for the relationship that matters the most to you can help you to stop negative relationship cycles.
 You will learn how to create healthy patterns and how to build relationships built on trust, safety, and connection.
 To learn more about marriage and couple’s counseling click here.

 - Shame.
-Shame is a universal human problem that impact men and women alike.
+Shame is a universal human problem that impacts men and women alike.
 Learning how to deal with shame through the power of vulnerability, self-acceptance, and receiving love and acceptance from others is how shame is combatted.
 Our individual therapy and our group therapy are both excellent ways to find victory over shame.

 But, You Still May Have Questions of Concerns…